ashish123256/Assignment-Completed-/assignment1/react/README.md

-Build a small React or Vue application that fetches data from an API and displays it in a user-friendly way.
+Build a small React  application that fetches data from an API and displays it in a user-friendly way.

 # Tech Stack